 a tapered mast, you may have to compromise a bit here, but a bit of tightness at the

-• Adjust the shape and position of the spans and peak blocks to increase or reduce the thrust
+gooseneck is preferable to too much slack higher up. - Adjust the shape and position of the spans and peak blocks to increase or reduce the thrust

 down the gaff.
 I always advise people not to go firm on the dispostion of spans until they

-• If your saddle misbehaves, the fault almost certainly lies elsewhere in the rig.
+have had a chance to see how it all behaves - If your saddle misbehaves, the fault almost certainly lies elsewhere in the rig.
 (Or

 alternatively, don’t blame me!)